isomerpages/moh-agewellsg/index.md

         - title: Stay-in Shared Caregiving Sandbox
           description: To support private sector innovation to widen the range of care solutions for seniors to age in the community.
-        - title: "Seamless delivery of care  "
+        - title: Seamless delivery of care
           description: To help seniors and caregivers enjoy a more seamless and coordinated care journey.
-        - title: "Support for Caregiver Training    "
+        - title: Support for Caregiver Training
           description: To make it easier for every Singaporean family to have a trained caregiver.
 ---